keu/docs/learn/airflow-dbt.md

 Running our dbt models on a single DAG has some limitations.
 Specifically, this implementation cannot handle running different groups of dbt models on different schedules.

 To add this functionality, you can take a group of models defined by some selector, such as `dbt run --models tag:hourly`, and deploy that set of models as their own Airflow DAG with its own defined schedule.
-WYou can then use your `manifest.json` file to set dependencies between these groups of models and build out a robust CI process.
+You can then use your `manifest.json` file to set dependencies between these groups of models and build out a robust CI process.
 To do this, you can:

 1. Use the `selectors.yml` file ([introduced in dbt 0.18](https://docs.getdbt.com/reference/node-selection/yaml-selectors/)) to define a set of model selectors for each Airflow DAG schedule you want to create.
 You can then use dbt's [tagging feature](https://docs.getdbt.com/reference/resource-configs/tags) to tag every model with a desired schedule interval.